likang/RepoArk/readme.md

 ## RepoArk
-A robust Go command-line tool for archiving Git repositories, including both tracked and untracked files (respecting .gitignore).
+A robust Go command-line tool for archiving and restoring Git repositories, including both tracked and untracked files (respecting .gitignore).

 ## Features

-Basiclly it does the same thing as the following shell script:
+Basically it does the same thing as the following shell script:

+### Archive

 ```bash
 { git ls-files --others --exclude-standard --cached && find .git -type f; } | \